qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

 Define the Resampling method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The type of resampling you choose will likely depending on your input data and the ultimate objective of the exercise.
+The type of resampling you choose will likely depend on your input data and the ultimate objective of the exercise.
 If you don't want to change statistics of the raster (other than as implied by nonuniform geometric scaling if using other than the Linear, Helmert, or Polynomial 1 transformations), you might want to choose 'Nearest neighbour'.
 In contrast,